What is ERP? Definition, Industry-Specific Uses & Examples

 What Is Cloud ERP?

 Historically, ERP was almost exclusively adopted by medium and large companies.
-That’s changed dramatically, thanks to cloud-based ERPs that can scale up or down depending on your needs.
+That's changed dramatically, thanks to cloud-based ERPs that can scale up or down depending on your needs.
+The demand is climbing fast: according to MarketsandMarkets, the global cloud ERP market is set to nearly double, from $87.7 billion in 2024 to $172.7 billion by 2029, a CAGR of 14.5%.

-Cloud ERP software offers a seamless solution for businesses that don’t want the hassle of setting up on-site servers and managing them around the clock.
-Instead, you access the entire system remotely via the cloud—from anywhere with an internet connection.
+Cloud ERP software offers a seamless solution for businesses that don't want the hassle of setting up on-site servers and managing them around the clock.
+Instead, you access the entire system remotely via the cloud, from anywhere with an internet connection.

 Here's why cloud ERP has become so popular: